tsuku-dev/tsuku/docs/DESIGN-build-dependencies.md

 **Option 3C (link_build_deps Action)** makes the environment setup explicit in recipes while avoiding boilerplate.
 Users can see that build environment setup happens, but don't need to manually specify PKG_CONFIG_PATH for every dependency.
 This also allows the action to be omitted for builds that don't need it.

+### Trade-offs Accepted

+By choosing this approach, we accept:

+1. **Recipe verbosity**: Source build recipes will have more fields than binary-only recipes.
+This reflects genuine complexity rather than unnecessary overhead.

+2. **pkg-config dependency**: System dependency verification relies on pkg-config being available.
+Without it, verification degrades to documentation-only behavior.

+3. **No hermetic builds**: This feature improves reliability without guaranteeing reproducibility.
+Tools requiring hermetic builds should use `nix_realize` instead.

+4. **Metadata-step coupling**: The `link_build_deps` action reads from recipe metadata, creating implicit coupling.
+This trade-off keeps recipes concise while maintaining explicit action visibility.

+These trade-offs are acceptable because the primary goal is improving source build reliability for the common case, not achieving perfect build isolation.

 ## Solution Architecture

 ### Recipe Schema Changes